 My daughter has a fear of going underwater.
 She is 8, almost 9, and afraid to go underwater.
 We've practised holding our breath etc., but she's still very fearful.
 I'm worried about her not being able to swim at this age and would appreciate any tips or ideas you might have on helping her overcome this fear.

 The best way to help your daughter conquer her fear of going underwater is to do it gradually.
 Practising holding your breath is a great start, but blowing bubbles at the surface is also very useful.
 She needs to get used to water splashing around her face and placing her chin on the water surface and blowing so that the ‘bubbles tickle your nose is great practice and experience.
 Blowing an object along can be fun too.

-Your daughter may well be cool with all of this stuff and if so, then great.
+Your daughter may well be cool with all of this stuff, and if so, then great.

-you can play around with in the bath tub at home, and sometimes a change of environment can help.
+By the way, this is all you can play around with in the bathtub at home, and sometimes a change of environment can help.

 Place the toys far enough under the water for her to reach by placing only her mouth or mouth and nose in the water.
 We are not forcing her to go underwater yet.
 Once she is confident picking up the object or toy this way, then place it further down, encouraging her to submerge her goggles slightly and briefly.